MichaelBrueggemann/sheepsmeadow/README.md

 In this simulation on the other hand, all agent have a finite order, so an agent that would be out-of-reach for another agent (because it isn't placed in an adjacent grid cell) could move into a grid cell adjacent to another agent.
 This agent then checks it's "new" neighbourhood.
 - This has to be kept in mind, when students try performing simulations with "Sheepsmeadow".

+## 09.06.2024
+- I added a makefile-script to automatically compile, run, build and deploy the application.
+This makes the development process a lot easier, as i can use the modular `make` commands to create the different artifacts
+  - i also added placeholders inside of the makefile to make editing this file easier for the future
+- The idea behind creating "deployments" for this application is, that i can deploy executables for different plattform, so that users can just download it and run it, without needing to compile everything from source.
+This makes this project much more accessible for others.
+- to achieve deploying this app for "windows" i will use a virtual machine on my linux machine, so that i have the needed `jpackage` dependencies to create a `.exe` file.
+But this is still work in progress.